Astron/Astron/doc/protocol/12-stateserver.md

     `args(uint32 doid_id, uint64 new_ai_channel, uint64 old_ai_channel)`
 > A set AI message moves receiving objects to a new AI.
 >
+> A changing location message is sent to notify others of the change:
-> If an objects has an existing AI, it will send a ChangingAI message to its old
+>  - If an object had an old ai, notify the object's old ai.
-> AI channel.
-If the object has children, it will also add its children as a
-> recipient using the parent messages channel (1 << 32|parent_id).
+>  - If an object has children, notify the children using the parent channel (1 << 32|parent_id).
+> The notification's "sender" is set to the original message's sender.
 >
 > Children whose AI channels have not been explicitly set will process the message
 > as if they had recieved a set AI message with ai_channel equal to the new AI;